matomo-org/matomo-for-wordpress/readme.txt

 * PHP 7.2 or greater
 * MySQL 5.5 or greater is recommended
 * 128MB memory or greater is recommended

+= Upcoming Minimum Requirements (Matomo 6) =

+Matomo 6 raises the minimum system requirements.
+From that version onwards you will need:

+* PHP 8.1 or greater
+* MySQL 8.0 or greater, or MariaDB 10.6 or greater

+Until your server meets these requirements the plugin will not update to Matomo 6.
+Please ask your hosting provider to upgrade your server so you can keep receiving the latest Matomo features, bug fixes and security updates.

 = Automatic installation =